cepdnaclk/e19-3yp-Smart-Waste-Management-System/README.md

   - MongoDB for the database.

 - **IoT Devices:**
-  - Arduino/Raspberry Pi for smart waste bins.
+  - ESP32 Microcontroller for smart waste bins.
   - MQTT for communication.

 - **Authentication:**